Ada Amobi '09

 I’m a proud Anthro major with a certificate in South Asian studies.
 I wrote my thesis on youth perception of social impact television in India.
 As part of my thesis, I submitted six short films, a digital platform, and a format for a television show that would incite and enable social change (http://kaunbanegahero.com).
 Three years after graduating I launched that television property, The Real Deal® which enjoyed over 10 million viewers in India and deployed nearly half a million USD in funds to social entrepreneurs (ndtv.com/therealdeal).
 Today, my company Impact Media 360, Inc. endeavors to mainstream social change through purposeful programming all around the world.
 In addition to starting up my production company, I am expanding the APAC and European operations of Indi.com.
 Indi is a video engagement and ecommerce enablement platform generating reach and revenue for major brands.

 My first introduction to human evolutionary studies was in classes with Professor Alan Mann in the Department of Anthropology at Princeton.
 After getting my BA in Anthropology in 2007, I moved out to California, and after considering medical school, I decided to complete a MA in Biological Anthropology at San Francisco State University (2012).
-More recently, I completed a PhD in Integrative Biology at the University of California, Berkeley (2017).
-Over the last year, I have been a postdoctoral researcher at UC Berkeley, studying the evolution of skeletal and dental variation in mammals, and teaching IB 35AC, Human Biological Variation.
-My research has taken me around the world to visit museum collections and present at conferences in places like Ethiopia, South Africa, Croatia, and across the United States.
+I went on to complete a PhD in Integrative Biology at the University of California, Berkeley (2017) and then a postdoctoral fellowship at UC Berkeley (2017-2018), studying the evolution of skeletal and dental variation in mammals and teaching IB 35AC, Human Biological Variation.
+During the last year (2018-2019), I lived in Switzerland, where I investigated dental variation and population movement in modern humans as a postdoctoral researcher at the Anthropology Institute in Zürich.
+This fall, I started as Assistant Professor of Anthropology at Western Washington University where I am directing my own lab, the Primate Evolution Lab at WWU.
+My research has taken me around the world to visit museum collections and present at conferences in places like Ethiopia, South Africa, Croatia, Portugal, the Czech Republic, and across the United States.
 While at Berkeley, I also hosted and produced a radio talk show, The Graduates on KALX 90.7 FM, highlighting graduate student research and promoting diversity in academia (2013-2018).
-In June, I will start a new postdoctoral research position at the Anthropology Institute in Zurich, Switzerland, investigating dental variation and population movement in modern humans.
+I am excited for the next stages of my journey as Assistant Professor, and I am currently recruiting MA students to come and work with me in biological anthropology.
+None of this could have been possible without my start in Anthro at Princeton!

 Tara Hariharan ’07